-SNHU Places 234 Student-Athletes on Spring NE-10 Commissioner’s Honor Roll MANSFIELD, Mass. – Two hundred thirty-four student-athletes from Southern New Hampshire University, representing all 18 of its programs, were selected to the Northeast-10 Spring 2016 Commissioner’s Honor Roll, the league office announced Wednesday morning.
+SNHU Sees 267 Student-Athletes Placed on Fall NE10 Commissioner’s Honor Roll MANSFIELD, Mass. – The Southern New Hampshire University athletic department featured a record-breaking 267 of its student-athletes, representing all 18 programs, on the Northeast-10 Fall 2016 Commissioner’s Honor Roll, the league office announced Wednesday afternoon.
 Full Story

 Season Preview: Men's Tennis The Southern New Hampshire University men's tennis team aims for a return trip to the NCAA and Northeast-10 Conference Tournament in 2016.